 The Alibi weekly newspaper of Albuquerque gave a good story of it back in 2005: (http://alibi.com/feature/13614/A-Place-by-the-Water.html)

-But there is not a happy ending for those heirs of the grant.
-Another way of colonization is cooptation, and they did this through making the land grant part of a corporate structure.
+But there is not a happy ending for those heirs of that grant.
+Another method of colonization is cooptation, and they did this through making the land grant part of a corporate structure.
 The Atrisco land grant was made into a corporation, named Westland.
 The heirs became shareholders of this corporation.
 As with other corporations, decisions are made by a board of directors.
 With the corporate structure many feel they have lost their say in the operation of the land.

 The decisions of the land use are also affected by the resources on the land.
 Experts report lots of untapped oil deposits on the land.
 An estimate states that there may be at least 500 million barrels of oil underneath the land, waiting to be tapped.
 At an average but fluctuating price of around $100 a barrel that comes out to resources worth close to $50 billion.
 Lots of money at stake.